ajahne/blog/_drafts/2018-11-06-javascript-array-level-up.md

 console.log(a);     //[ 1, 2, 3, 4, 5 ]
 {% endhighlight %}

 A note about `Array.from()`: it performs a shallow copy, copying the values, not the reference.
-So, the two arrays are not equal, as opposed to assigning an array to another variable, which ensures they point to the same reference, for example
+So, the two arrays are not equal, as opposed to assigning an array to another variable, which ensures they point to the same reference, for example:
 {% highlight js %}
 const arr = [1,2,3,4,5];
 const a = Array.from(arr);